Default Notice Issued as Stormwater Contamination Battle with Fort Bragg Escalates

 The companies are seeking between $10 million and $50 million for investigation, remediation and cleanup.

 The judgment comes amid a long pause in litigation between the city and the railways.
-The lawsuits date back four years, when the Mendocino Railway first sought to use eminent domain to take possession of 292 acres of the mill site owned by Georgia-Pacific.
-The lumber company had previously sold 77 acres to the railway.
+The lawsuits date back more than four years, when the Mendocino Railway and Georgia-Pacific first agreed to a transaction that transferred 292 acres of the mill site owned by Georgia-Pacific to the railway.

-Meanwhile, the lawsuit over the allegedly toxic stormwater continued.
+Meanwhile, the lawsuit over the stormwater has continued.
 The railways filed their first complaint in August 2024, then filed amended complaints in November and December.
 Fort Bragg responded in February 2025, arguing that the railways had no cause of action under the Comprehensive Environmental Response, Compensation and Liability Act.
 The city said the claim was not tied to actual remedial action and that the railways themselves were potentially responsible parties, further disqualifying their claim.

 Because the railways had already amended their pleadings twice, the city argued that further amendments would be “futile.”

-But the railways went ahead and filed a third amended complaint on Aug.
+The railways went ahead and filed a third amended complaint on Aug.
 4, 2025.
 When the city did not respond, the railways filed a motion for default judgment, which was entered into the record on Tuesday.

 On Wednesday, city officials joined the public and the Coastal Commission on a mill site tour offered by the railways to coincide with the commission’s September meeting, being held this week in Fort Bragg.
 A Mendo Local editor informed City Manager Isaac Whippy of the default during the tour.
 We will add the city’s statement when it is available.

-Robert Pinoli, president and CEO of Mendocino Railway, acknowledged the ongoing cooperative efforts between the city and the railways in an interview with Mendo Local during the tour, but he says the railways want the city to pay.
+Robert Pinoli, president and CEO of Mendocino Railway, acknowledged the ongoing cooperative efforts between the city and the railways in an interview with Mendo Local during the tour, but he says the railways believe the city should pay.
 “The fact of the matter is that there continues to be a discharge of stormwater into the very ponds and area that people want remediated,” he said.
 “It’s one thing to say, ‘OK, landowner, go remediate the property,’ but if the very next day more pollutants are coming out, then the remediation is for nothing.”

 Elise,